 Perhaps the quickest way to ruin a marketing campaign aimed at healthcare professionals (HCPs) is to assume they all enjoy receiving the same content.
-Trying to engage a physician with the same content you’re sending to a nurse practitioner or physician assistant is a strategy doomed to failure.
+Trying to engage a physician with the same content you’re sending to a nurse practitioner or physician associate is a strategy doomed to failure.
 When it comes to content in the healthcare marking space, one size most definitely does not fit all.

 Which brings us to the topic of personalized marketing—using data to deliver a brand message specifically targeted to individuals.
 Personalized marketing is hot right now, and with good reason.
 According to research by Invesp, a conversion rate consultant group, open rates increase by 22% when something as simple as a subject line is personalized.
 And while that’s all well and good, increased open rates won’t matter if the content within that email addresses topics the recipient has no interest in.

 HCPs, not unlike the rest of us, struggle with information overload and are oftentimes simply overwhelmed with content.
 That being the case, when they do receive information that is relevant and engaging, they are delighted and frequently moved to make sure they continue receiving information from that marketer.
 When the content is irrelevant, they stop opening emails from that sender altogether.
 It’s that simple.